After-Shock/Cloudbox-wiki/NZBGet.md

 1. Access NZBGet by going to https://nzbget._yourdomain.com_.
 2. Go to NZBGet settings -> Security and set a Control Username and Password, then set an AddUsername and AddPassword to protect API access, Select Form Auth then click Save and Reload.
+3. Add your news servers
+4. If you want to use scripts, place them in /opt/scripts/nzb - this is where nzbget will load scripts from.